 Another hypothesis for the asteroid pairs with binary primaries is that they could be formed by a cascade fission of the primary.
 The scenario is following.
 There was formed a satellite (orbiting secondary) of the primary in a spin fission event at an earlier time in the past, with the primary rotating sub-critically after the satellite formation.
 Then the primary was spun up by YORP to the critical spin rate again and underwent another fission event.
 The new secondary started chaotically orbiting the primary and it gravitationally interacted with both the primary and the older secondary.
 One of the two secondaries was then ejected from the system, becoming the unbound secondary (the smaller member of asteroid pair), and the other secondary's orbit around the primary was stabilized, so the system became an asteroid pair with binary primary.
 We will explore this hypothesis in the future.
 We note that a cascade disruption process was also suggested for the asteroid cluster of (14627) Emilkowalski by Pravec et al. (2018) who found that two of the six secondaries of the cluster separated from the primary relatively recently, about 320 kyr ago, while the other four secondaries separated at an earlier time, 1-4 Myr ago.
+And lastly, we note that the two mechanisms for formation of asteroid pairs with binary primaries proposed above are not mutually exclusive, but they both might be in action in the asteroid population.

-7 Concluding remarks
+6 Concluding remarks

 Our studied sample of asteroid pairs is predominated by differentiated asteroid types (mostly S types).
-While the paucity of C and other primitive asteroid types in our sample is at least in part an observational bias due to the selection effect against observations of small low-albedo asteroids in the main belt as discussed in Section 4, with only one definitive C type detected and a few others suggested from their low albedos or neutral reflectance colors (see Table 2), it will be needed to find and study more of them in the future.
+While the paucity of C and other primitive asteroid types in our sample is at least in part an observational bias due to the selection effect against observations of small low-albedo asteroids in the main belt, as discussed in Appendix B, with only one definitive C type detected and a few others suggested from their low albedos or neutral reflectance colors (see Table 2), it will be needed to find and study more of them in the future.
 Possible differences between observed properties of C/C-like and S/S-like asteroid pairs would be very interesting to find as they could provide an information on how their different material properties affect the asteroid fission process.
 However, due to the low apparent brightness of small low-albedo primitive types -especially the small secondaries of asteroid pairs-, their thorough studies will probably require larger telescopes (2+ m) than we had available for this study.

 The two asteroid pairs for which we determined spin vectors for both pair components show the same sense of rotation for both components, which is consistent with the theory of their formation by rotational fission.
 In the pair 6070-54827, the component spin vectors were not co-linear at the time of separation of the two asteroids, but they were tilted by about 38°.
-In the case of 2110-44612, we found that the angle between the initial spin vectors of the two asteroids was between 0 and $\sim 30^{\circ}$.
+In the case of 2110-44612, we found that the angle between the initial spin vectors of the two asteroids was between 0 and $\sim 30^\circ$.
 It will be needed to obtain a sample of asteroid pairs with spin vector determinations for both pair members so that we can study what are typical angles between the initial spin vectors of the pair components, to get constraints for further development of the asteroid pair formation theory.
 Again, it will probably require relatively large telescopes (2+ m) as most asteroid pair secondaries are too small for thorough observations with smaller telescopes.